Skip to main content

 Both are valid paths to wisdom.

+See if the chaos sorted itself out without your help.
 You had a problem.
 A big, messy, complicated problem.
 You tried to fix it.
 Your fixes made it worse.
 You tried harder.
 It got messier.

+Then you gave up.
+You stopped trying.
+You walked away.
 And when you came back, the problem had somehow resolved itself.

 This is Eris teaching you a lesson about control: sometimes the best thing you can do is nothing.
 Sometimes chaos needs space to chaos itself into order.

-Someone says "What could go wrong?" or "At least it can't get worse" or "Nothing can ruin this day."
+Listen for someone saying “What could go wrong?”
+This is so reliable it's almost a law of physics.
+Someone says “What could go wrong?” or “At least it can't get worse” or “Nothing can ruin this day.”

 Eris, who was not paying attention until that moment, suddenly looks up: “Did someone say my name?”